llvm/llvm-project/clang/docs/BoundsSafety.rst

 * It interoperates well with plain C code.
 * It can be adopted partially and incrementally while still providing safety benefits.
-* It is syntactically and semantically compatible with C.
+* It is a conforming extension to C.
-* Consequently, source code that adopts the extension can continue to be compiled by toolchains that do not support the extension.
+* Consequently, source code that adopts the extension can continue to be compiled by toolchains that do not support the extension (CAVEAT: this still requires inclusion of a header file micro-defining bounds annotations to empty).
 * It has a relatively low adoption cost.
-* It can be implemented on top of Clang.

 This document discusses the key designs of ``-fbounds-safety``.
 The document is subject to be actively updated with a more detailed specification.
-The implementation plan can be found in `Implementation plans for -fbounds-safety
+The implementation plan can be found in Implementation plans for -fbounds-safety.

-<BoundsSafetyImplPlans.rst>`_.
+..
+Cross reference doesn't currently work `Implementation plans for -fbounds-safety <BoundsSafetyImplPlans.rst>`_.

 Programming Model
 =================